-The origins of the cruise industry are as murky and contested as the sovereignty of the South China Sea.
+The origins of the cruise industry are murky and contested.
 Many cruise lines claim to have been the first to develop this lucrative market that only matured in the late 20th century, but who were the real pioneers?

 P&O pioneered the world’s first cruises, voyages to distant lands for the sake of travel, rather than as a means of getting from one city to another

 These early cruise ships, essentially old ocean liners, were very grand, but not suited to the task of cruising in warm waters.

 Despite this, P&O, after the Crimean War, converted their ship, the SS Ceylon, to a cruising yacht that offered the very first world cruises, although these voyages around the world were never marketed as such.

 Similarly, the first ‘cruise’ from a North America port was not marketed as such, indeed the concept had not even been fully formed, when the entrepeuner Charles C. Duncan decided to send the paddle steamer Quaker City on an “Excursion to the Holy Land, Egypt, the Crimea, Greece and Intermediate Points of Interest” in 1867.